Definition of

 The most violent seismic movements in history

-This catastrophe does not take into account social classes, nor does it give much advance warning of when it will occur; so much so that its consequences can often be atrocious, devastating entire regions and countries, with the consequent deaths of their inhabitants.
+This catastrophe does not contemplate social classes nor does it give much advance notice when it will take place; So much so that its consequences can often be atrocious, devastating entire regions and countries, with the consequent deaths of their inhabitants.

-Throughout the history of mankind, countless earthquakes have occurred, among the strongest are the following:
+Throughout human history, countless earthquakes have taken place, among the strongest are the following:

-• Valparaíso (Chile) earthquake of July 1730 : one of the most serious earthquakes suffered in this country, which, like the last one in Japan, was followed by a tsunami that devastated several kilometres of the coast.
-The earthquake reached 8.7 on the Richter scale and the tsunami waves were 14 metres high.
+• Valparaíso earthquake (Chile) of July 1730 : one of the most serious suffered in this country which, like the last one that took place in Japan, was followed by a tsunami that devastated several kilometers of the coast.
+The earthquake reached 8.7 degrees on the Richter scale and the tsunami waves reached 14 meters in altitude.

-• Lisbon earthquake (Portugal) in November 1755 : this was an earthquake that measured almost 8.7 on the Richter scale ; it was a time of great tension, especially because it was not only accompanied by a tsunami but also by major fires.
-In total, more than 10,000 people died.
+• Lisbon earthquake (Portugal) of November 1755 : it was an earthquake that almost exceeded 8.7 degrees on the Richter scale ; They were moments of great tension, especially because it was accompanied not only by a tsunami but also by major fires.
+In total more than 10,000 people died.

-• Rat Island earthquake (Alaska) in February 1965 : This earthquake was also followed by a tsunami, with waves up to 10 metres high, which caused destruction along the coast.
-Traces of this earthquake were felt in all the countries of Central America, Japan and Russia.
+• Rat Island earthquake (Alaska) in February 1965 : This earthquake was also followed by a tsunami, with waves up to 10 meters high, which caused damage to the coast.
+The vestiges of this earthquake were perceived in all the countries of Central America, in Japan and Russia.

-• Ecuador earthquake of January 1906 : its relevance is due to the fact that it was a tragedy that affected several affected countries, among which were Panama, Mexico, Japan and Colombia.
+• Ecuador earthquake of January 1906 : its relevance is due to the fact that it was a tragedy that affected several affected countries, including Panama, Mexico, Japan and Colombia.

-• February 2010 Chile earthquake : This was the strongest earthquake to hit the country, measuring 8.8 on the Richter scale and claiming the lives of 521 people.
+• February 2010 Chile earthquake : It was the strongest earthquake to occur in this country, reaching 8.8 on the Richter scale and claiming the lives of 521 people.